-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-The Adult Foster Care (AFC) home provider must be able to meet the member’s needs in the AFC setting in conjunction with Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW) and other available supports.
-If the member’s needs for care exceed the capability of the AFC home provider, the MCO service coordinator must reassess the member and offer alternate care options.
+The adult foster care (AFC) home provider must be able to meet the member’s needs in the AFC setting in conjunction with the STAR+PLUS Home and Community Based Services (HCBS) program and other available supports.
+If the member’s needs for care exceed the capability of the AFC home provider, the managed care organization (MCO) service coordinator must reassess the member and offer alternate care options.

-The AFC home provider who is a licensed registered nurse (RN) and the AFC home provider RN substitute must provide proof of current licensure to the MCO or contracted provider agency (if applicable) initially and annually thereafter.
+The AFC home provider who is a licensed registered nurse (RN) and the AFC home provider RN substitute must provide proof of current licensure to the MCO or MCO-contracted provider agency (if applicable) initially and annually thereafter.

 The MCO RN service coordinator will complete the Medical Necessity and Level of Care (MN/LOC) assessment, both initially and annually.
-AFC home providers with HCBS SPW members may not care for more than one totally dependent AFC resident.
+AFC home providers with STAR+PLUS HCBS program members may not care for more than one totally dependent AFC resident.
 The MCO RN service coordinator must respond to a request for a change in services within the individual service plan (ISP) year.

 Health maintenance activities (HMAs) are tasks which may be exempt from registered nurse delegation based on the MCO RN assessment.
 HMAs may enable the member to remain in an independent living environment and go beyond activities of daily living (ADLs) because of the higher skill level required to perform them (as found in the Texas Board of Nursing rules in 22 Texas Administrative Code §225.4(8)).